xlladdins/xll/docs/Excel4MacrosH-P.md

 | 3                | High                       |
 | 4                | Next to axis               |

-Tmajor    is a number from 1 to 4 specifying the type of major tick marks.
+Tmajor&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying the
+type of major tick marks.

 |                  |                                 |
 | ---------------- | ------------------------------- |